Blazored/Typeahead/README.md

 @code {

-    [Parameter] protected List<Film> Films { get; set; }
+    [Parameter] protected IEnumerable<Film> Films { get; set; }

-    private async Task<List<Film>> SearchFilms(string searchText)
+    private async Task<IEnumerable<Film>> SearchFilms(string searchText)
     {
         return await Task.FromResult(Films.Where(x => x.Title.ToLower().Contains(searchText.ToLower())).ToList());
     }

 }
 ```
 In the example above, the component is setup with the minimum requirements.
-You must provide a method which has the following signature `Task<List<T> MethodName(string searchText)`, to the `SearchMethod` parameter.
+You must provide a method which has the following signature `Task<IEnumerable<T> MethodName(string searchText)`, to the `SearchMethod` parameter.
 The control will call this method with the current search text everytime the debounce timer expires (default: 300ms).
 You must also set a value for the `Value` parameter.
 This will be populated with the item selected from the search results.

 The component requires two templates to be provided...